Domino-Blockchain/domichain/docs/src/integrations/exchange.md

 domichain-watchtower --validator-identity <YOUR VALIDATOR IDENTITY>
 ```

-> You can find more information about the [best practices for Solana Watchtower](../validator/best-practices/monitoring.md#solana-watchtower) here in the docs.
+> You can find more information about the [best practices for Domichain Watchtower](../validator/best-practices/monitoring.md#solana-watchtower) here in the docs.

 #### New Software Release Announcements